 Straight after churning, the ice cream has a soft-serve consistency and melts immediately upon contact with anything.
 This makes it impossible to serve or transfer to another container.

-Scooping: this cocoa ice cream, like all artisanal ice creams, freezes hard in the long term.
-Ice creams which contain cocoa mass tend to freeze harder than others; but you can always soften it to a scoopable consistency, by putting it in the refrigerator for one hour.
+Scooping: this ice cream, like all artisanal ice creams, freezes hard in the long term.
+To soften it to a perfectly scoopable consistency, put it in the refrigerator for 45-60 minutes.

-If you have an instant-read thermometer, the perfect serving temperature of this cocoa ice cream is when the thermometer inserted midway through the ice cream, reads around -11ºC / 12ºF.
-At this temperature the ice cream is scoopable and with the most satisfying mouthfeel.
+If you have an instant-read (or infrared) thermometer, the perfect serving temperature of this ice cream is when midway through the ice cream the thermometer reads approx. -11ºC / 12ºF.
+At this the temperature, the ice cream has a lovely mouthfeel and is perfectly scoopable.